 Indicate your dissemination strategy.
+There is an expectation of CoRIPS work submission to Radiography and presentation at UKIO Congress.
+Please provide details of all dissemination routes, including these platforms, and ensure that you discuss wider dissemination plans outside of UKIO and Radiography.
+Research outputs should be clear and in-line with those applicable to research assessment processes.
+National and/or international, a presentation of the work is paramount.
 In your strategy you should identify, by name, the journals, conferences or organizations that will be targeted.
-The resource Measuring the impact of health research may be useful.
-The College has a role in dissemination, including publishing the final report on the Society of Radiographers' website.
+The resource Measuring the impact of health research4 may be useful.
+The College has a role in dissemination, including publishing the final report on the College of Radiographers' website.